GettEngineering/Prism/README.md

 As teams scale, new growing pains start around how to properly align colors, text styles, spacing and other design details between teams, in a uniform way, from a single source of truth.

 Prism was built to solve this very problem!
-It takes a Zeplin project as input, and generates any output code you want from a project's styleguide based on a set of templates in your project, resulting in cross-platform code that is always synchronized from a single source-of-truth (Your project's Zeplin Styleguide).
+It takes a Zeplin project or styleguide as input, and generates any output code you want from these based on a set of templates in your project, resulting in cross-platform code that is always synchronized from a single source-of-truth (Your project's Zeplin Styleguide or Project).

 Prism is especially useful when used in your CI/CD process to remove the friction of design handoff and review, and making sure all of your teams are properly synchronized in regards to naming, values, and more.